tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 # TensorFlow Linear Model Tutorial

-In this tutorial, we will use the TF.Learn API in TensorFlow to solve a binary classification problem: Given census data about a person such as age, gender, education and occupation (the features), we will try to predict whether or not the person earns more than 50,000 dollars a year (the target label).
+In this tutorial, we will use the tf.contrib.learn API in TensorFlow to solve a binary classification problem: Given census data about a person such as age, gender, education and occupation (the features), we will try to predict whether or not the person earns more than 50,000 dollars a year (the target label).
 We will